 Annual parking permits (currently £50) are available from Cusworth Hall.
 For regular visitors and dog walkers this represents a significant saving on paying per visit.

+Admission to the Museum is free.
+We welcome donations to help support our work and maintain this Grade I listed building.
 The museum has full disabled access throughout.
 Level access available to the hall and much of the park.
 Disabled parking in the main car park and additional parking close to the Hall for Hall visitors.

 Group visits are welcome and tours can be arranged (subject to availability).
 Organisers should notify us of any intended visits.